 The UNJANI campus, located approximately 7.5 km from the Lembang Fault, is still relatively close in seismological terms.
 This distance directly contributes to the high level of earthquake vulnerability in the Cimahi City area, as reflected in the regional earthquake vulnerability map.
 This condition confirms that seismic risk in the campus area is influenced not only by distant earthquake sources, such as subduction zones, but also by local fault activity, which has a significant impact on earthquake intensity.

-Therefore, disaster studies on the UNJANI campus need to explicitly incorporate the characteristics of the Lembang Fault, such as the potential maximum magnitude and fault shear rate, as key parameters in seismic risk modeling.
+Therefore, disaster studies on the UNJANI campus need to explicitly incorporate the characteristics of the Lembang Fault, such as the potential maximum magnitude and fault shear rate, as key parameters in seismic risk modelling.
 Integrating these factors is crucial for structural and non-structural mitigation planning, as well as for developing campus development strategies oriented toward earthquake resilience.

 An Earthquake Hazard Map is a spatial representation of the probability of damage resulting from the interaction between the seismic hazard level and local ground conditions.
 In this context, ground shaking generated by an earthquake, as represented by the PGA value, is not always transmitted uniformly to the surface, but can be amplified or attenuated by local geological characteristics.
 This phenomenon is known as site amplification, where soil type and sediment thickness play a significant role in determining the intensity of shaking felt at the surface.